Rithick0907/Discussion-Forum/README.md

 # Discussion Forum

 Discussion Forum is a e-learning platform that provides user with privilege to post questions to the forum, interact and receive answers from other users.
-Tech Stack: React JS, Redux, Firebase.
+Tech Stack: React JS, React-Boostrap, Redux, Firebase.
 Visit this application at [https://discussion-forum-61117.web.app/](https://discussion-forum-61117.web.app/)

 ## Setup and run the app